Clearwater Car Accident Statistics

 Florida is one of the most dangerous places in the nation to drive a car.
 Clearwater is particularly prone to motor vehicle accidents–which means that if you live here, you have an increased risk of being hurt in a crash.

 Understanding Clearwater car accident statistics can give drivers a sense of how and why our roads are so dangerous.
-At Roman & Gaynor, our personal injury lawyers are here to help you recover fair compensation if you were hurt in a crash caused by someone else.
+At Roman & Gaynor, our car accident lawyers are here to help you recover fair compensation if you were hurt in a crash caused by someone else.

 Don’t hesitate to call to schedule a free consultation with our team today.